Robust U.S. jobs data lifts global shares, dollar

 "I think there is cautious optimism, but I think the European debt crisis is one of the factors that's keeping people from going all in."

-(Additional reporting by Emily Flitter, Rodrigo Campos, Robert Gibbons and Julie Haviv in New York; Reporting by Herbert Lash; Desking by Andrew Hay)
+(Additional reporting by Emily Flitter, Rodrigo Campos, Robert Gibbons and Julie Haviv in New York; Reporting by Herbert Lash; Editing by Andrew Hay)